Castro19/LAEP-GPT/documentation/README.md

 12. **Document Your Changes**
     - Update the `documentation/README.md` file with any relevant changes or new features.
     - Ensure your documentation is clear and provides sufficient detail for other team members to understand the changes.

+#### Contribution Important Note

+- Please try and keep the `main` branch `commit history` clean.
+  - Each pull request merged should make sure that it passes the `CI/CD` tests and should pass any future tests implemented before approving and merging.
+  - Also do `squash and merge` to make the commits from one branch a single commit when being merged into main.

 By following these steps, you can contribute effectively to the project and maintain a smooth workflow within the team.